Demystifying the Startup Funding Rounds

 Here are a few key questions to keep in mind when considering an angel investment:

-- How much dilution is OK for an angel round?
-By definition dilution (or share dilution) is the decrease in ownership percentage for existing shareholders when new shares are issued or reserved.
-An angel round can have a ballpark dilution range of ~10%-20% i.e. the founders forfeit that percentage of ownership.
 Angels invest in your startup while at the same time you are also investing in them.
-The difference is that they invest their money, time, network, etc. while you are investing a portion of your company in them.
-We will get back later why the percentage range is such.
+The difference is that they invest their money, time, network, etc., while you are investing a portion of your company in them.
+We will get back to you later as to why the percentage range is such.

-- How many individual angels should you aim to get?
+How many individual angels should you aim to get?
 The more good angels who have a meaningful vested interest, the better.
-This means that here you should aim to maximize the number of angels that you get onboard as that will increase your support network.
-At the same time you should make sure that each of them is vested enough in terms of equity.
-Even though their first focus is not returns, having a decent potential return will ensure they prioritize their time investment in your startup properly.
+This means that here, you should aim to maximize the number of angels that you get onboard, as that will increase your support network.

-- Old-economy angels vs New-economy angels?
-Old-economy angels are people coming from corporations (i.e. former board members of listed companies, high-level executives, key employees within corporations, etc.).
-They can serve well as door-openers to decision makers in corporations.
-New-economy angels on the other hand are founders or key members of already successful or exited scaleups.
-They are good to help you with product/market fit and scaling related topics.
-Typically a good mix of both types of angels is the best choice as it gives you an access to a wide range of potential support, but you have to assess that on your own based on your specific case.
+New-economy angels, on the other hand, are founders or key members of already successful or exited scaleups.
+They are good at helping you with product/market fit and scaling-related topics.
+Typically, a good mix of both types of angels is the best choice as it gives you access to a wide range of potential support, but you have to assess that on your own based on your specific case.

 OK, let’s move to the next type of funding round.